juliusikkala/pico-slang/README.md

 ## What's special about this?

 Slang (in its current form) is a shading language.
-This means that it's usually used to run code on GPUs.
+This means that it's usually used to write code to run on GPUs.
 The "special" part of this project is running that GPU code on something it's absolutely not meant to be run on: an underpowered microcontroller, without any operating system or interpreter!

 `slangc`, the Slang compiler, also supports compiling GLSL and HLSL code; this means that in addition to Slang, it is possible to compile GLSL and HLSL into